designstem/fachwerk/docs/tutorials/drawingfunctions.md

 ## Drawing with functions

-> This tutorial works best when you are in edit mode <f-edit-icon  />
+> This tutorial works best in edit mode <f-edit-icon  />

 Let's have a small challenge, let's create an interactive a <var>spiral</var>, drawn with <var>functions</var>.